residential gate call box

 What is a gate call box?

-A gate call box is a hardware device installed at a gated entrance that guests use to speak with the tenant they’re visiting and request property access.
+A gate call box is a device installed at a gated entrance that guests use to speak with the tenant they’re visiting and request property access.
 They’re also known as gate intercoms.

 You’ll find gate call boxes at gated properties of all kinds, from residential gated communities to high-security office complexes.
 And when a call box is installed at a door instead of a gate, it’s called a door call box.
-Regardless of the type of building or the entry method, all call boxes have one thing in common: They all need to securely accommodate different types of visitors while providing convenient access for the property’s residents and staff.

-How does a gate call box work?
+How does a call box for gates work?

 3. Tenant uses substation to speak to visitor.
 Tenants talk to their visitors like they would through a traditional phone call.
 Though most call boxes don’t offer video calling, gate call boxes with cameras do.